MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-intro.md

 Determine the current forest structure by identifying all the domains in the forest.
 Make a list of all of the DCs in each domain, particularly the DCs that have backups, and virtualized DCs which can be a source for cloning.
-A list of DCs for the forest root domain will be the most important because you will recover this domain first.
+A list of DCs for the forest root domain will be the most important because you'll recover this domain first.
 After you restore the forest root domain, you can obtain a list of the other domains, DCs, and the sites in the forest by using Active Directory snap-ins.